Frederick County State's Attorney's Office Will Not Pursue Charges On Officers Involved October 2020 Fatal Shooting Of Bryan Selmer

 After crashing in the median of U.S. Highway 15, they fled on foot.
 Leatherman ended up in the Emmet Gardens housing area where a Pennsylvania State Trooper and a Frederick County deputy confronted him.

 The sheriff’s office said shots were fired but did not say who fired first.
-Neither officer nor Leatherman was hurt, and Leatherman was taken into custody.MORE NEWS: Intense Pulsed Light Therapy Could Help Those Who Struggle With Dry Eyes
+Neither officer nor Leatherman was hurt, and Leatherman was taken into custody.MORE NEWS: Baltimore Career Criminal, Davon Carter, Sentenced To Life In Prison For Killing Federal Witness

 Selmer was flown to Shock Trauma in Baltimore where he was pronounced dead.